The Definitive Guide to Landing Your Investment Banking Internship

 Informing Close Contacts of Submitted Applications

-Application → Interview Timing
+Application to Interview Timing

 While monitoring when applications are posted is fairly straightforward, understanding when interviews will be conducted and when these firms will lock down their summer analyst classes is much harder to predict.

-There are a number of factors to consider, including:
+There are several factors to consider, including:

-Which university you attend
+Which university you attend.

-Whether you are eligible for diversity and inclusion programs
+Your eligibility for diversity and inclusion programs.

 How Many Firms to Apply To